ping-payments/ping_python_sdk/doc/api_resources/payments_api/payment.md

 ### Dummy - method: Dummy

-Use dummy payments in the sandbox environment.
+Use dummy payments in sandbox mode.
 You can test if a payment is possible with a dummy payment.

 | Containing               | Type     | Required | Description                                                                                                                                                           |
 | ------------------------ | -------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |